 Andy's primary responsibility is to provide support to mathematics teachers and leaders throughout the W-FL region.
 He has been a fourth grade inclusive education teacher, middle school math teacher, and high school math teacher - both during the regular school year and teaching remedial classes at BOCES regional summer school.
 For eight years, he was a lead math teacher.
 He completed the SBL and SDL Leadership Academy at MCLA.
 Andy earned his Master's degree in literacy from SUNY Brockport so long ago it's called a Reading Teacher credential, and he had to do all of his thesis research at the library, using books!
-Andy is completing his PhD in Leadership at the University of the Cumberlands this spring.
+Andy completed his PhD in Leadership at the University of the Cumberlands in 2019.
 He can also help with linking instructional data to best practice interventions and supporting classroom technology initiatives.
 He earned a BS in Elementary Education and studied philosophy at Roberts Wesleyan College.
 Follow Andy on Twitter @gadfly1974.